c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

     int! b = test(); // IoError.FILE_NOT_FOUND

     // We can tell these appart by default assigning our own unique
-    // 'Excuse'.
-Our custom 'Excuse' is assigned only if an
+    // “Excuse”.
+Our custom “Excuse” is assigned only if an
-    // empty is returned.
+    // “Empty” Optional is returned.
     int! c = test() ??
 NoHomework.DOG_ATE_MY_HOMEWORK?;
     int! d = test() ??
 NoHomework.DISTRACTED_BY_CAT_PICTURES?;

-    // If you want to immediately with an 'Excuse', using "?" and "!"
+    // If you want to immediately return with an “Excuse”,
-    // in combination does this.
-In the code below,
-    // The code below will return immediately with the given
-    // 'Excuse' if test() returns empty.
-    int! e = test() ??
+    // use the "?" and "!" operators together, see the code below: int! e = test() ??
 NoHomework.DOG_ATE_MY_HOMEWORK?!;
     int! f = test() ??
 NoHomework.DISTRACTED_BY_CAT_PICTURES?!;
 }